CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 ### SQL

 #### How can you connect your application to a database server?
 What are the possible ways?

+postgresql

 #### When do you use the DISTINCT keyword in SQL?

+if I want to return (SELECT) different items in a database

 #### Talk about the behavior/goal of these base SQL clauses: WHERE, GROUP BY, HAVING, ORDER BY?

+WHERE is a filter, with which I can give a condition to a query

+GROUP BY

+HAVING is a filter/condition

+ORDER BY is can order the query results by a number

 #### What are aggregate functions in SQL?
 Give 3 examples.

+COUNT, SUM, AVG, MAX or MIN

 #### What kind of JOIN types do you know in SQL?
 Could you give examples?

+[
+SQL Joins - W3Schoolswww.w3schools.com › sql › sql_join](https://www.w3schools.com/sql/sql_join.asp)LEFT or RIGHT JOIN, FULL JOIN, INNER JOIN

 #### What are the constraints in sql?
 #### What is a cursor in SQL?
 Why would you use one?

+a QUERY in SQL through python, to fetch data from a database table

 #### What are database indexes?
 When to use?

+primary key, foreign key

 #### What are database transactions?
 When to use?

+BEGIN TRANSACTION, SET TRANSACTION, COMMIT, ROLLBACK, SAVEPOINT, RELEASE SAVEPOINT

 #### What kind of database relations do you know?
 How to define them?

+one-to-one,

+one-to-many,

+many-to-many

 #### You have a table with an “address” field which contains data like “3525, Miskolc, Régiposta 9.” (postcode, city, street name and address).
 How would you query all records related to Miskolc?

+SELECT * FROM address WHERE city = 'Miskolc'

 #### How would you keep track of what kind of data has changed after an UPDATE or DELETE operation in a table?

+enable Change Tracking:

+ALTER DATABASE AdventureWorks2012   SET CHANGE_TRACKING = ON   (CHANGE_RETENTION = 2 DAYS, AUTO_CLEANUP = ON)

+or by the git history

 ### HTML & CSS

 #### What’s the difference between XML, XHTML and HTML?

+XML

+XHTML

+HTML

 #### How to include a JavaScript file in a webpage?

+<script></script>

 #### How to include a CSS file in a webpage?

+<style></style>

 #### How to select an element using its id in CSS?

+#

 #### How to select elements using their class in CSS?
+.

 #### How to select elements which have the ‘alpha’ and ‘beta’ classes in CSS?

 #### How to select all list items in all ordered lists on the page in CSS?
 #### How to select elements using their attributes in CSS?
 #### What are UX and UI?